-The apple in the vitamin C tablet (which contains antioxidants) has a very reduced rate of oxidation.
+The apple in water containing the vitamin C tablet (which contains antioxidants) has a very reduced rate of oxidation.
 This is because vitamin C is an antioxidant that reacts with the very reactive oxygen-centred radicals, turning them into less reactive species.
 Hence, this reduces the amount of oxidative damage to the apple flesh.
 This is why the apple in the vitamin C solution does not turn brown and remains fresh looking.

-Overall, we have determined that the vitamin C tablets are the most effective at reducing the oxidative damage and produce the healthiest looking apple, but, we would like the see the results that you have found.
+Overall, we have determined that the vitamin C tablets are the most effective at reducing the oxidative damage and produce the healthiest looking apple, but, we would like to see the results that you have found.
 Upload pictures of your apple experiment onto our open Padlet (we have included some examples from a previous course to help inspire you) and/or on Twitter or Instagram hashtag #FLchemistry.

 Another biologically important antioxidant is vitamin E, so you could compare the effects of vitamin C and vitamin E and see which apple browns first!
 Also, consider trying other commonly available vitamins and/or different types of apples.
 There are around 7,000 varieties of apples, but around 20 common ones, to pick from.